Loading Dock Safety Tips to Prevent Injuries

 Did you know that one of the most popular sources of warehouse injuries occurs from people walking through an open dock?

-Accidents in warehouse facilities involving people falling through an open dock and onto hard concrete is the source of broken of many injuries.
-Broken legs, ankles, back injuries, and in some tragic instances - even fatalities.
+Accidents in warehouse facilities involving people falling through an open dock and onto hard concrete can result in many serious injuries, including:

 Closing the receiving dock door is the most obvious solution, right?
 Well, not always!